katydecorah/remark-frontmatter-validator/README.md

 ## Install

-Instal the plugin and remark-frontmatter:
+Install the plugin and remark-frontmatter:

 ```
 npm install remark-frontmatter-validator remark-frontmatter --save-dev
 ```

-Add the plugins to your `.remarkrc`:
+Add the plugin to your `.remarkrc` and define the shape of your frontmatter:

 ```json
 {